-Individuals should be encouraged to come forward and report sexual misconduct; notwithstanding their choice to consume alcohol or use drugs.
-Information reported by an individual during an investigation concerning use of drugs or alcohol will not be used against the particular individual in a disciplinary proceeding or voluntarily reported to law enforcement; however, individuals may be provided with resources on drug and alcohol counseling and/or education, as appropriate.
+Individuals should be encouraged to come forward and to report Sexual Misconduct notwithstanding their choice to consume alcohol or to use drugs.
+Information reported by a student during an investigation concerning the consumption of drugs or alcohol will not be used against the particular student in a disciplinary proceeding or voluntarily reported to law enforcement; however, students may be provided with resources on drug and alcohol counseling and/or education, as appropriate.
+Nevertheless, these students may be required to meet with staff members in regard to the incident and may be required to participate in appropriate educational program(s).
+The required participation in an educational program under this amnesty procedure will not be considered a sanction.